OoDeLally/ra-data-graphql-simple-mongest-resolver/README.md

 * Optimized: Uses mongo projections to only fetch the fields asked by the GraphQL query, no less, no more.
 * Fully customizable, overridable and expandable NestJS resolver.

+## Demo

+A cat-based demo of both backend and react-admin client is available.
+Clone this repo on your machine and follow the [demo instructions](https://github.com/OoDeLally/ra-data-graphql-simple-mongest-resolver/tree/master/demo-client).

 # Setup